miguellacorte/the_open_media_ecology_essay/README.md

 Please note that the above references are for informational purposes and to provide additional context to the points discussed.
 It is always advisable to refer to the original sources for a more comprehensive understanding of the concepts.

 ## **Writing Extensions**
-A collection of works that extend the visison of Open Media Ecologies
+A collection of works that extend the vision of Open Media Ecologies:

 - [Participative Audio Lab vision: harvesting a culture of open creation through music.](https://www.participativeaudiolab.com/)
 - [Incompleteness Is a Feature Not a Bug (in Max/MSP/Jitter) - David Zicarelli - ADC22:](https://www.youtube.com/watch?v=LMiFmF5JH1g) David Zacarelli talks within this keynote about Perceptual Control Theory as a fundamental premise any project.
 Wether it's an art project or a open source community, he describes the importance of creating systems which have been designed for a potential of adaptability within ts respective environments.